jahoobas1/rewindblox/readme.md

 NOTE: This is not meant to be used in any other games but RewindBlox.
 Some things are going to be loaded remotely, meaning this will not work without recreating them.
 THERE WILL NOT BE A PUBLIC GUIDE ON SETTING THIS UP!
 ONLY DEVELOPERS WILL GET TO KNOW HOW.

+This is also NOT organized how RewindBlox is organized ingame (obviously. this isn't organized by Roblox service).

 If you'd like to become a part of the RewindBlox team, please message Jahoobas on discord: @jahoobas

 If you have any suggestions for Jahoobas, please let him know within the games suggestion menu, or through discord.